wilberquito/Paradigms-and-Programming-Languages/Prolog/Session1.md

 main :- write('Hello World').
 ```

+Now, when you load the program and ask for the query main, to prove it Prolog needs to prove write('Hello World'), and this is done by its execution, i.e., by writing Hello World.

 ## Belive in terms

 It’s time for precision: exactly what are facts, rules, and queries built out of?
 In Prolog,
-The answer is terms, and there are four kinds of term in Prolog: atoms, numbers, variables, and complex terms (or structures)
+the answer is terms, and there are four kinds of term in Prolog: atoms, numbers, variables, and complex terms (or structures)

 - *Constants*